Skip to main content

 Key Essentials to Optimizing Patient Care

-Our series is structured to augment physician expertise with current clinical guideline recommendations and materials, as well as up-to-date advances in medical treatments on specific topics.
+Our series is structured to augment the health care professional's expertise with current clinical guideline recommendations and materials, as well as up-to-date advances in medical treatments on specific topics.
 The current education blocks have been chosen in response to evaluations from previous conference participants.
 Our faculty are well-respected in a variety of areas, including their clinical research, overall experience, and clinical distinction in their respective fields.

-CME activities can be registered for as a five-block series (up to 25.5 CME credits) or on an individual basis (5 CME credits).
-Key Essentials activities are virtual live and only available on the specific dates and times listed.
-These programs will not be available to take or view on another date and time.
+CME activities can be registered for as a five-block series (25 CME credits), four-block series (Pennsylvania License Package - 20 CME credits before 10/31/2026) or on an individual basis (5 CME credits).
+Key Essentials activities are virtual live.

 REGISTER HERE!